 As an archaeologist, you can work with local authority development plans by planning applications for new development and applications for Listed Building Consent and Scheduled Monument Consent.

-You can also be involved with minerals planning, urban design, landscape design, infrastructure design, architectural design, construction, environmental impact assessments, heritage management or conservation plans, tourism strategies and research projects for universities, regional or national agencies.
+You can also be involved with ctrip promotion on areas such as; minerals planning, urban design, landscape design, infrastructure design, architectural design, construction, environmental impact assessments, heritage management or conservation plans, tourism strategies and research projects for universities, regional or national agencies.